ansible/awx/docs/docsite/rst/userguide/jobs.rst

                                   :alt: Jobs List with Example Jobs
 .. image:: ../common/images/jobs-list-all-expanded.png
    :alt: Expanded Jobs List

-Actions you can take from this screen include viewing the details and standard output of a particular job, relaunching (|launch|) jobs, or removing selected jobs.
-The relaunch operation only applies to relaunches of playbook runs and does not apply to project/inventory updates, system jobs, workflow jobs, etc.
+Actions you can take from this screen include viewing the details and standard output of a particular job, relaunching (|launch|) jobs, or removing selected jobs.The relaunch operation only applies to relaunches of playbook runs and does not apply to project/inventory updates, system jobs, workflow jobs, etc.

 .. _ug_job_results: